wpengine/acm-content-connect/Readme.md

 'orderby' => 'relationship',
 ```

-## Manually Managing Relationships
+## Managing Relationships

-If you choose to not use the built in UIs for relationships, you'll need to manually update relationships. **DO NOT** try and work directly with the database tables.
+**DO NOT** try and work directly with the database tables.
 Instead, work with the following API methods.
 The underlying implementations may need to change from time to time, but the following methods should continue to function if the underlying implementations need to change.

 These methods are available on the relationship objects returned when defining the relationship.
 Make sure to call these methods on the specific relationship object you are defining a relationship for, as these methods are specific to the relationship context (they are aware of the `name` of the relationship, as well as the post types in the relationship).